Everything You Need to Know About 1p Per Hour Electric Heaters

 1. Heat retention:

-Oil-filled heaters can continue radiating heat for 30-60 minutes after being switched off, potentially saving energy compared to heaters that stop heating immediately.
-This residual heating could reduce the "1p per hour" cost over time.
+Oil-filled heaters can continue to radiate heat for 30-60 minutes after being switched off, potentially saving energy compared to heaters that stop heating immediately.
+This residual heat could reduce the "1p per hour" cost over time.

 2. Silent operation:

 Unlike fan heaters that can produce 30-40 decibels of noise, oil-filled heaters operate silently.
-This makes them ideal for your bedroom, study, or areas where noise could be disruptive.
+This makes them ideal for your bedroom, study, or any area where noise could be disruptive.

 3. Even heat distribution: